madmiraal/RebelDocumentation/_translations/README.md

 # Rebel Toolbox Translations

-This folder contains the Rebel Toolbox translation files.
+This folder contains the Rebel Toolbox documentation translation files.

 If you want to contribute to any of the Rebel Toolbox translations, please use our [Weblate](https://hosted.weblate.org/engage/rebel-toolbox/) project.